top of page

 Goals

-We seek to unite people and organizations to break the cycles of poverty, misinformation, and division by enhancing education, boosting economic mobility, fostering unity, and providing essential resources.
+Our goals are to bring people and organizations together to break the cycles of poverty, misinformation, and division.
+We do this by expanding access to education, promoting economic mobility, strengthening community bonds, and delivering vital resources.

 The Timberlake Charles Community Empowerment Center